SQ-WARE/Documentation/docs/partners.md

     ---

-    Earn both traditional compensation and SQ Tokens for your contributions to platform growth and community building.
+    Earn both traditional compensation and SQ Tokens (or Points on Minecraft servers, convertible to SQ when available) for your contributions to platform growth and community building.

     **Immediate Compensation**: Direct payment for content performance and community engagement.

-    **Long-term Stake**: SQ Tokens that provide ongoing influence over platform governance and development.
+    **Long-term Stake**: SQ Tokens that provide ongoing influence over platform governance and development (on Minecraft servers, recognition is awarded as Points with potential future convertibility to SQ).

 -   :material-star-circle:{ .lg .middle } **Platform Influence**